DIY Frame TV Tutorial – Updated Version

 Using my cut trim pieces, I will mark and cut the outside casing pieces.
 These will get cut standing vertically instead of laying flat like the wood trim.
 You can start by cutting one end, then lining it up on the outside of your existing trim, piece and marking where it meets the opposite end.
 Then cut and repeat!
 When you rest this piece on the outside of your frame trim, the beveled edge will continue out like the picture below.

 Once everything is cut, I now assemble the frame.
-I first flip the wood ornamental molding face down on a flat surface.
+First, I flip the wood ornamental molding face down on a flat surface.
 I then add a little wood glue to two of the ends and meet the two pieces together.
 I line up my corner bracket close to the outside edge of the mitered corner and screw it in.
 Repeat this for all four corners and then let the wood glue cure.

 Once the glue is dry, the frame can be flipped over and the outside casing can be added.
 I like to line the edge of the casing up with the edge line of the molding.
 Once everything is lined up, I shoot a few brad nails into secure it, being mindful that I need to shoot straight so that my nail does not pop through the trim.